takeshi-p0601/my_memo/pullreq_test/lottie_issue.md

-This PR fixes an issue where strokes are not displayed.
+This PR fixes an issue where strokes are not visible.

-As in the attached json file, when "k=0" the stroke is not visible.
+As in the attached json file, strokes are not displayed when the dash key is "k=0".
-This issue does not occur on lottie-android and I spent a lot of time trying to determine the cause of the issue, so please confirm.
+This issue doesn't seem to occur on lottie-android.

-Also Please let us know if you have any other suggestions.
+Please let us know if you have any other suggestions.

-json file
+part of json file

 ```
                             "bm": 0,